-Fifteen states have laws that require at least some coverage for infertility treatment: Arkansas, California, Connecticut, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Jersey, New York, Ohio, Rhode Island, Texas and West Virginia.
+Fifteen states have laws that require at least some coverage for infertility treatment: Arkansas, California, Connecticut, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Jersey, New York, Ohio, Rhode Island, Texas, and West Virginia.

 In those 15 states, the mandated coverage varies quite a bit from one state to another.
-Some do not cover in vitro fertilization (IVF) or medications, some have specific diagnosis requirements or lifetime benefit maximums, others only require coverage on large group plans, etc.
+Some do not cover in vitro fertilization (IVF) or medications, some have specific diagnosis requirements or lifetime benefit maximums, others only require coverage on large group plans, and/or HMOs, etc.

 But just as the state laws vary considerably, so do the coverage details in the benchmark plans.
 Some require coverage for treatment like IVF, GIFT, and ZIFT, while others specifically exclude those treatments.
+For example:

 - The benchmark plans in Arizona, DC, and Tennessee only include coverage for diagnosis of infertility.